Fatmanzbx/ImageLearn/README.txt

 Use Operate Ada Boost.ipynb to run

-Meanwile I wrote a CNN model, but it performs really badly and I hav not found the reason.
+Meanwile I wrote a CNN model.